 September 3 - October 11, 2020

 Othello is the ultimate outsider but he inspires the love of a daughter of Venice's elite.
 Their marriage enrages everyone close to them – none more so than Iago, one of Shakespeare's most dangerous villains.
+Race, pride, jealousy, and betrayal collide in this timeless tragedy.
 Following its single preview performance in March 2020 – and a rousing standing ovation and overwhelming feedback by those in attendance – we knew we had to make every possible effort to share this moving production with you.
-We are so excited for Philadelphia to experience this timeless story of love, pride, jealousy, and betrayal.

 By Tom Stoppard